probe-lab/celestia-dht-scripts/README.md

 COMMANDS:
    lookup   TODO
-   crawl    estimates the uplink BW from the active list of nodes in the network help, h  Shows a list of commands or help for one command
+   crawl    estimates the uplink BW from the active list of nodes in the network key-info  show all info for the given DHT key help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: